redpanda-data/connect/website/docs/components/inputs/nats.md

 You can access these metadata fields using [function interpolation](/docs/configuration/interpolation#bloblang-queries).

+### Connection Name

+When monitoring and managing a production NATS system, it is often useful to know which connection a message was send/received from.
+This can be achieved by setting the connection name option when creating a NATS connection.

+Benthos will automatically set the connection name based off the label of the given NATS component, so that monitoring tools between NATS and benthos can stay in sync.
 ### Authentication

 There are several components within Benthos which utilise NATS services.
 You will find that each of these components